 The candidate cannot claim a position that was not assigned.
 The person making the assignment is considered the supervisor or manager and will need to validate the assigned role and the duration in the documentation requirements.

 Excluded from “staff positions” are quasi-field work assignments, administrative tasks, and logistics tasks that could be done by an FTM or FTL or local volunteer, unless these tasks are done as part of a larger management responsibility reviewed above.
-Example work that would be not count as “staff positions” when done on their own without broader responsibilities above are:
+Example work that would not count as “staff positions” when done on their own without broader responsibilities above are:

 setting up the base radio, being base radio operator, being a communications relay